jamesplease/jamespls.com/_posts/2016-06-28-contributing-to-oss.md

 hadn't been able to follow through with moving to a stable release, that another developer after me would have had the information she needed to do so.

-If copy and pasting feels too gross to you, I totally understand.
+If copy and pasting feels too gross to you, well, I completely understand.
 In the past, I've also installed [from GitHub URLs](https://docs.npmjs.com/files/package.json#git-urls-as-dependencies), referencing a specific SHA.
 The reason I went with the copy and paste approach in this situation is that SHAs, to me, are